10 Life-Saving Things You Must Do if You Have Diabetes

 Be on the lookout for surprising causes of high blood sugar

-“You can share all of this information with your doctor so that he or she has a better handle on how well your diabetes is controlled, and can make any needed adjustments to your treatment.”
+“You can share all of this information with your doctor so that he or she has a better handle on how well your diabetes is controlled and can make any needed adjustments to your treatment.”
 He recommends MyFitnessPal, but there are many others that also do the trick.

 Be kind to your kidneys

 When your blood sugar is too high for too long, it taxes your kidneys, making them work extra hard.
 Over time, your kidneys will begin to leak protein, setting the stage for kidney disease and kidney failure.
 Diabetes is actually the leading cause of chronic kidney disease and kidney failure in the United States, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

 Know your numbers

 If you’re living with diabetes and your blood sugar is out of control, a continuous glucose monitor can help, she says.
 It tracks your blood sugar levels 24-7, collecting readings automatically every 5 minutes.
-Watch out for these other clear signs you could have high blood sugar.
+(Watch out for these other clear signs you could have high blood sugar.)

 Mind the expiration dates on insulin

-If you’re using insulin to control your diabetes, pay attention to the expiration dates, Malkoff-Cohen says.
+If you’re using insulin injections to control your diabetes, pay attention to the expiration dates, Malkoff-Cohen says.
 Using expired insulin can jeopardize your health and diabetes control, as it is less potent.
 Insulin is tasked with keeping blood sugar levels normal, so when it’s not doing its job, glucose levels build up and can cause health problems.

 Put your best feet forward